Peter Krause: Career

 In 1987, Krause made his first feature film appearance in an American slasher film, Blood Harvest.
 After earning an M.F.A. degree from the New York University Tisch School of the Arts in 1990, he moved to Los Angeles and made his first television appearance, playing various roles in Carol Burnett's comedy anthology series Carol & Company from 1990 to 1991.
 In the early 1990s, he appeared in TV shows such as Seinfeld, Beverly Hills, 90210 and Ellen.
 Starting in 1996, Krause appeared in a recurring role as Cybill Shepherd's son-in-law Kevin on her sitcom Cybill for four seasons.

 From 1998 to 2000, Krause also portrayed the character Casey McCall on the ABC network's comedy Sports Night.
 Although the show received considerable critical acclaim, it struggled to find an audience and was canceled after two seasons.

 Krause starred in the critically acclaimed HBO drama series Six Feet Under from 2001 to 2005.
 He received seven award nominations (including three Emmy nominations) for his portrayal of funeral director Nate Fisher.

-Krause appeared on Broadway in the summer of 2004 in a revival of Arthur Miller's After the Fall.
+Krause appeared on Broadway in the summer of 2004 in a revival of Arthur Miller's After the Fall alongside Carla Gugino.

 In December 2006, he played the lead role, Detective Joe Miller, in the Sci Fi Channel miniseries The Lost Room.

 From 2007 to 2009, Krause portrayed young lawyer Nick George in ABC's drama Dirty Sexy Money alongside veteran actor Donald Sutherland.
 He had initially turned down the role three times.
 He also served as a series producer.
 From 2010 to 2015, he played Adam Braverman in the NBC comedy-drama Parenthood.
 He directed three episodes for the show.
 Krause appeared in the 2011 fantasy film Beastly, based on Alex Flinn's 2007 novel of the same name.
 From 2016 to 2017, he starred opposite Mireille Enos in the ABC crime drama series The Catch, produced by Shonda Rhimes.

 In August 2017, Krause was cast in the Ryan Murphy-produced drama 9-1-1, which focuses on the lives of first responders.
 He played one of the show's central characters, a fire captain named Bobby Nash, and served as the executive producer of the series.
 In 2025, his character was written out in Season 8 as part of the show's creative direction.

 He is the narrator of Citizen Hearst, an Insignia Films documentary about William Randolph Hearst which originally aired as an American Experience two-part series on September 27 and 28, 2021.

+In February 2026, Krause was cast as Mike Thornhill (now Hollingsworth) in the Joshua Safran-produced drama pilot Protection; in May 2026, the project was picked up by NBC and renamed as Line of Fire.